git/git.github.io/rev_news/drafts/edition-113.md

   to run your GitHub Actions locally, using Docker Engine API.
 Written in Go.
   Please look at the [`act` user guide](https://nektosact.com/) for more documentation.
     + There is also [Act runner](https://gitea.com/gitea/act_runner),
-      a runner for Gitea based on Gitea fork of act.
+      a runner for Gitea based on the Gitea fork of `act`.

 ## Releases